Skip to content

 import { Command } from '@tauri-apps/plugin-shell';

-// notice that the args array matches EXACTLY what is specified on `tauri.conf.json`.
+// notice that the args array matches EXACTLY what is specified in `capabilities/default.json`.

 const command = Command.sidecar('binaries/my-sidecar', [